 Adaptive Operations in Service is something companies need for their own offerings, and a greater ability to adapt is what they are providing to the customer, for instance by enabling uptime and availability of machinery for customers.
 It also allows customers to decide on specific output volumes (e.g. in "X-as-a-Service" business models).

-The Operations team as well as our different Practice Groups host a number of inspiring events each year, ranging from our flagship OPERA gathering - in March 2020 in Paris - to regular breakfast roundtables.
+The Operations team as well as our different Practice Groups host a number of inspiring events each year, ranging from our flagship OPERA gathering to regular breakfast roundtables.
 The guiding idea of all our events is the same: To bring high-level executives together to discuss cutting-edge industry topics.
 If you'd like to receive a heads-up on future events you can sign up to our quarterly newsletter (see below).